 Edit Application Area

 When an application area is double-clicked in the Application Areas list, it is opened for editing in the Edit Application Area area.

 - Code: A unique identifier for the application area.
-Every application area must have it’s own, unique code.
-If the user attempts to set the code to that of another application area, the creator will make the code unique before the change is applied.
+Every application area must have its own unique code.
+If the user attempts to set a code that already belongs to another application area, the creator will make the code unique before the change is applied.

 - Material Reference: A reference to an existing material.
-The reference can be made manually by typing a code into this field, or the reference can be made by dragging the material from the Materials list to this field.
+The reference can be made manually by typing a code into this field or by dragging the material from the Materials list to this field.